 Susan Carpenter-Brandt is a grant analyst in Grant & Contract Accounting.

 Linda Callecod, senior OD consultant for UW Professional & Organizational Development, was formerly an external consultant with POD’s University Consulting Alliance until joining the POD team in November 2012.
 In addition to her current role, she is President of Seraphim Consulting and Training, LLC.
 Linda is also a 14-year veteran instructor for UW Professional & Continuing Education certificate programs, for which she received UW’s Teaching Excellence Award in business and management as an outstanding instructor in Human Resource Management.
 Prior to 2009, she was consultant and partner with the Effectiveness Institute and divisional vice president of training and diversity at The Bon Marche/Macy’s.

 Linda has over 20 years’ experience as an executive consultant, keynote speaker, author, and master trainer/facilitator.
-She specializes in developing highly effective leaders, managers, and teams by providing them with tools and motivation that lead to winning results and extraordinary business outcomes.
+An SHRM Senior Certified Professional and Certified Professional Coach (CPC), she specializes in developing highly effective leaders, managers, and teams by providing them with tools and motivation that lead to winning results and extraordinary business outcomes.

 As a talented and charismatic leader, educator, and consultant, Linda blends a multiplicity of disciplines to deliver highly effective, supportive, yet entertaining learning experiences, as well as game-changing, achievement-focused coaching.

 View a detailed consultant profile on Linda Callecod.